lukecav/awesome-elementor/README.md

 * [Disable Next Step With Enter in Elementor Forms](https://wordpress.org/plugins/disable-next-step-with-enter-in-elementor-forms/) -  Disable Next Step With Enter in Elementor Forms.
 * [Template Builder Elementor](https://wordpress.org/plugins/template-builder-elementor/) -  Create custom templates for your posts, pages, custom post types.
 Supports WooCommerce , ACF Custom fields.
 * [SKT Templates – Elementor prebuilt templates](https://wordpress.org/plugins/skt-templates/) -  SKT Templates is an Elementor themes library and allows you to select from over 100s of designs to choose from.
-* [Unlimited Addon For Elementor](https://wordpress.org/plugins/unlimited-addon-for-elementor/) -  A collection of quality addons or modules for use in Elementor page builder
+* [Unlimited Addon For Elementor](https://wordpress.org/plugins/unlimited-addon-for-elementor/) -  A collection of quality addons or modules for use in Elementor page builder.
+* [Columns Reordering for Elementor](https://wordpress.org/plugins/columns-reordering-for-elementor/) -  This plugin adds "Display Order" control to help you easily reorder Elementor columns and sections on Mobile and Tablet.
 .
 ## Themes which work well with Elementor
 * [Hello Elementor](https://wordpress.org/themes/hello-elementor/) - A plain-vanilla & lightweight theme for Elementor page builder.